AbUndMax/DNA-Complementary-App/README.md

     These are simply skipped and the next line is called.
 The outer Loops traverses once more.
 - 3) A line of valid Sequence letters ```"^[ATCGURYKMSWBDHVN-]*$"```:
-    This initialize a inner do-while Loop which loops over every next line that is part of the current sequenc (i.e. until a line is found that won't match any sequence letters)
+    This initialize a inner do-while Loop which loops over every next line that is part of the current sequence (i.e. until a line is found that won't match any sequence letters)
-- elsewise a FileFormat Error is thrown since if none of the above conditions are fulfilled, the file is not one of a FASTA format!
+- else wise a FileFormat Error is thrown since if none of the above conditions are fulfilled, the file is not one of a FASTA format!